Occassional Cocktails may earn compensation from purchases made after clicking links on this page. Learn more Here.

-A Gin Buck, also sometimes called a Gin Moscow Mule, is a cocktail combining gin, obviously, with either lemon or lime juice, and then topped off with either Ginger Ale or Ginger Beer.
+A Gin Buck is a cocktail combining gin, obviously, with either lemon or lime juice, and then topped off with either Ginger Ale or Ginger Beer.

 Some use Ginger Beer because it has a stronger flavor compared to Ginger Ale.
 While Ginger Ale typically consists of soda water and a sweet, ginger flavor syrup.
 Ginger Beer is made by fermenting ginger root with sugar and yeast for about two to three days.
 It is considered non-alcoholic but technically will have some trace amounts of alcohol.
 You can use either Ginger drinks based on your personal preference.

 Some similar drinks to a Gin Buck are a Vodka and Ginger Ale, Vodka Rickey, and Gin Rickey.
 Plus, there are a ton of other great cocktails with Ginger Ale like Jager and ginger ale you might enjoy too.